WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

   }
 ```

-The first three nodes under the `"graph"` section are `input` nodes, used to collect the user’s information.
+The first three nodes under the `graph` section are `input` nodes, used to collect the user’s information.
 The fourth node is a `data_tool` node, used to query the database using the parameter `employee_id`, and to return the output variables `db_first_name`, `db_last_name`, and `pto_balance`.
 These returned variables are then compared with the user-provided information in the `verify_identity` node.
 The final two `terminal` nodes represent the two possible outcomes: successful identity verification with PTO balance disclosure, or failed verification with procedure termination.